Check Out These 20 Creative Swag Bag Ideas

 Virtual swag — which includes online gift cards, website subscriptions, e-books, and more — is the new low-impact alternative to physical items.
 Give your guests less stuff to take home with them by offering them creative virtual swag bag ideas instead.

 If your team is mostly made up of millennials or members of Gen Z, include some nostalgic gift items that will take them back to the ’90s and ’00s, such as classic candies or temporary tattoos that they can have fun trading on their lunch break.
 For holistic wellness centric or quirkier gatherings, crystals and tarot cards can be fun, too!

 12. Prioritize travel items

 International conferences provide their own set of challenges.
-Make it easy on your guests by giving them a set of universal power adapters, like the MOGICS Donut or Bagel, that will work anywhere in the world they go — and at the home and office, too!
+Make it easy on your guests by giving them a set of universal power adapters, like the MOGICS Donut or Bagel.
+They will work anywhere in the world they go — and at the home and office, too!

 13. Provide analog items

 When things go wrong with our smartphones, time stops — literally.
 Portable alarm clocks and calculators, and other analog devices can be lifesavers when we’re out of power or don’t have access to a 4G connection.